Pepper-Crusted Beef Tenderloin

 - 1 teaspoon lemon juice

-- Pour 1 cup wine into a large resealable plastic bag; add the beef.
-Seal bag and turn to coat; refrigerate at least 1 hour.
+- Pour 1 cup wine into a shallow dish; add the beef and turn to coat.
+Cover and refrigerate at least 1 hour.

 - Place potato in a small saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and cook for 15-20 minutes or until tender.
 Drain; mash with cheese, milk, 2 tablespoons butter, bacon, horseradish sauce, 2 garlic cloves, garlic salt and chives if desired; set aside.